SpaceNetLab/SKYFALL/README.md

    bash find_vital_GS.sh 100 8
    ```

 5. **(Make the timeslots and the number of logical processors smaller, such as 100 and 8)** Time-Slot Analysis (as shown in Section 5.1.
 You should specify the number of timeslots, the number of available logical processors for multi-thread, and throughput degradation, e.g. 100 8 0.9).
-Throughput degradation could be like 1, 0.9, 0.8, 0.7, 0.6, 0.5 as shown in Section 6.
-Thus, run the following commands sequentially to analyze the deployment for various degradations: (ten to thirty minutes taken with our hardware)
+Throughput degradation could be like 0.9, 0.8, 0.7, 0.6, 0.5 as shown in Section 6.
+Thus, run the following commands sequentially to analyze the deployment for various degradations:
    ```
-   bash time_slot_analysis.sh 100 8 1
    bash time_slot_analysis.sh 100 8 0.9
    bash time_slot_analysis.sh 100 8 0.8
    bash time_slot_analysis.sh 100 8 0.7